-ADMISSIONS POLICY FOR 2021-2022
+ADMISSIONS POLICY FOR 2024-2025

-From 1st December 2013, Cliftonville Primary School became an academy with the Coastal Academies Trust.
+Cliftonville Primary School is an academy with the Coastal Academies Trust.
 Academies are their own admissions authority (rather than the Local Authority having this duty).
 Academies must meet all of the mandatory provisions of the School Admissions Code.
 As an academy, we are committed to a fair and transparent admissions policy.
 This includes appeals, which are carried out on our behalf by the Local Authority.